Research on Teaching Global Issues

 The book is organized in two sections: (1) contexts and policies in which global issues are taught and learned; and (2) case studies of teaching and learning global issues in schools.
 The central thesis is that global issues are an essential feature of democracy and social action in a world caught in the thrall of globalization.
 Schools can no longer afford to ignore teaching about issues impacting across the world if they intend to keep young people engaged in learning and want them to make their own communities—and the greater world—better places for all.

 Preface: Understanding the Landscape of Teaching Global Issues, John P. Myers.
 SECTION I: CONTEXTS AND POLICY FOR TEACHING GLOBAL ISSUES.
 Re- and Decontextualizing Global Citizenship Education: Systematic Analysis of the Scholarship in the Field, Miri Yemini, Heela Goren, and Felisa Tibbitts.
 A Global Youth Deliberation and Their International Youth Position Paper on Global Citizenship, Lynette Shultz, Thashika Pillay, Carrie Karsgaard, and Karen Pashby.
 The Impact of the C3 Framework on the Development of Global Dimensions in Citizenship Education in State Social Studies Standards, Anatoli Rapoport.
 SECTION II: CASE STUDIES OF TEACHING GLOBAL ISSUES.
 Fairtrade Schools and Global Learning in the United Kingdom, Douglas Bourn.
-The Art of Global Education: Using Contemporary Art to Develop Global Perspectives, Bárbara C. Cruz, Cheryl R. Ellerbrock, Sarah M. Denney, and Cristina M. Viera.
+The Art of Global Education: Using Socially Conscious Art to Develop Global Perspectives, Bárbara C. Cruz, Cheryl R. Ellerbrock, Sarah M. Denney, and Cristina M. Viera.
 The Role of Voice, Values, and Volunteerism in Teaching Global Issues in Singapore, Mark Baildon and Sandra Bott.
-Satisfying Surprises: A Conceptual Model for Cultural Self-Awareness in Simulations, Nicholas Bardo.
-Reinstating Global Citizenship Education: Conceptual, Curricular, and Pedagogical Considerations in Hong Kong’s Curriculum and School Teaching, Eric King-man Chong.
+Satisfying Surprises: A Conceptual Model for Cultural Self-Awareness in Simulations, Nick Bardo.
+Reinstating Global Citizenship Education: Conceptual, Curricular, and Pedagogical Considerations on Teaching Global Issues in Hong Kong’s Curriculum and School Teaching, Eric King-man Chong.
 About the Authors.

 Web price: $39.09 (Reg.
 45.99)